 In June 2008, ICANN announced its new gTLD expansion policy, under which any public or private-sector entity can apply to create and operate a new gTLD.
 ICANN clarifies that applying for a new gTLD is not the same as buying a domain name on a “first come, first served” basis, but will be operating a registry business for a new gTLD based on the applicant’s technical and business capability and a commitment to implement ICANN’s policies effectively.
-After more than three years of [] preparation [], ICANN finally initiated the first round of the new gTLDs application opening on 12 January 2012 for three months.
-Each gTLD applied-for string requires an online application via ICANN’s online application system and an evaluation fee (currently set at US$ 185,000 per requested application) [].
+After more than three years of [careful] preparation [and open consultation], ICANN finally initiated the first round of the new gTLDs application opening on 12 January 2012 for three months.
+Each gTLD applied-for string requires an online application via ICANN’s online application system and an evaluation fee (currently set at US$ 185,000 per requested application) [to cover the cost of the rigorous evaluation process (with any surplus budget being used for charitable support)].

 Some observers have raised concerns about the magnitude and scale of gTLD expansion and transparency in the cost evaluation used in the determination of registry fees.
 There is no upper limit on the number of applications for new gTLDs.
 Many observers are concerned about competition in the market for gTLDs, and the risk of creating a multitude of monopolies, rather than increasing competition in the gTLD market.

 Some stakeholders remain concerned about the impact of multiple new gTLDs on trademark holders or right holders, especially those in developing countries, who would be compelled to assume high costs of addressing the possible proliferation of cyber-squatters inhabiting an unlimited number of new gTLDs.
 For example, since a domain name navigates to a website for a certain company or organization, there are more possibilities that trademark abusers could use new gTLDs with trademark protected names or look-alike names that may lead users/consumers to spoofed websites (“phishing”) or to rival company websites (“free riders”).
 It may thus be necessary for “www.A.com” registrant to register the same domain name in all other gTLDs, such as “A.info”, “A.biz”, “A.mobi”, and “A.(all other new gTLDs)” to protect the trademarked name of “A”.
 With the proposed simultaneous roll-out of multilingual (IDN) gTLDs, observers point out that applicants may find themselves having to pay several multiples of the application fees for multiple domain names in different languages.
-This could result in a significant financial burden for applicants from developing countries. []
+This could result in a significant financial burden for applicants from developing countries.
+[Trademark and other Intellectual Property-related issues are normally managed by WIPO.]

 While ICANN has put in place some dispute resolution procedures to resolve disputes as they arise, some observers note that various policy challenges persist.
 The protection against the misleading use of the names and acronyms of inter-governmental organizations (IGOs) has been cited as one example.
 Within ICANN, it has been acknowledged that the rights of governments or public authorities in relation to the rights of the sovereign state or territory which they represent cannot be limited or made conditional by any procedures that ICANN introduces for new gTLDs, and as such, ICANN should avoid country, territory or place names, and country, territory or regional language or people descriptions, unless in agreement with the relevant governments or public authorities.